 Standard Chartered BonusSaver vs OCBC 360

 The OCBC 360 savings account is also another contender where you’ve got to earn interest in a similar way.
-But come 1 Oct 2020, there are new interest rates and the bonus cap will be raised to $75,000 from $70,000.
+You can also earn an interest rate of up to 2.38% with OCBC’s 360 Account.

 Earn bonus interest by taking the following steps: